JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 }
 ```

 Instead of pointing to an action that has a Dockerfile, you can tell it to use a particular Docker image.
 It's like declaring `FROM node:alpine`, but **without needing a Dockerfile** :tada:.
-Because most test frameworks (like [Jest](https://github.com/facebook/jest), which I typically use) exit with a status code of `>1` if the tests fail, Actions will consider it a failure and report back to your commit or pull request accordingly.
+Because most test frameworks (like [Jest](https://github.com/facebook/jest), which I typically use) exit with a status code of `1` or greater if at least one test fails, Actions will consider it a failure and report back to your commit or pull request accordingly.

 Another question you may be asking: